Ed Sheeran: Acting

-Released in June 2019, Sheeran appeared as himself in a supporting role in the Richard Curtis/Danny Boyle film Yesterday, a film about a struggling singer-songwriter who wakes up to find that no one but he remembers the Beatles.
+Released in June 2019, Sheeran also appeared as himself in a supporting role in the Richard Curtis/Danny Boyle film Yesterday, a film about a struggling singer-songwriter who wakes up to find that no one but he remembers the Beatles.

+Later, in October 2019, Ed Sheeran makes a surprise cameo in the Amazon series Modern Love in Season 1, Episode 7, "Hers Was a World of One".
+He plays a character named Mick, a charming, somewhat mysterious busker who briefly enters the life of the main character.

+In 2021, Sheeran made a surprise cameo appearance at the end of the Netflix film Red Notice, an action comedy by Rawson Marshall Thurber starring Dwayne Johnson, Ryan Reynolds, and Gal Gadot.
+He appears as himself, playing a wedding singer who gets arrested alongside the main characters.
+Thurber was a huge fan of Sheeran, and contacted him through a mutual friend early on in pre-production to request the cameo.

+In 2023, Sheeran made a surprising and unrecognizable cameo in the British comedy Sumotherhood, directed by Adam Deacon.
+He plays a character referred to as "Crack Ed," and appears in a gritty, humorous scene where he is held at gunpoint in an outdoor, wooded setting.
+This is one of his rare appearances as a character in a film, rather than playing himself.

 Impact

 Sheeran concert in Helsinki, August 2022.
-He had the highest-grossing tour of the 2010s, while his current tour, +–=÷x Tour, ranks among the highest-grossing of the 2020s.
+He had the highest-grossing tour of the 2010s, while his +–=÷x Tour ranks among the highest-grossing of the 2020s.

 Music journalist Alexis Petridis has stated that Ed Sheeran "brought pop back down to earth" with his music style, introducing himself "touting an even more austere version of Coldplay's dressed-down authenticity: one unassuming man, his guitar and a loop pedal".
 Noting him as "one of the most influential" artists of his generation, as he spawned "endless imitators", Petridis remarked that the music charts were "packed with Sheeran-alikes" after ×, describing it as "the wave of earnest, dressed-down, boy-next-door troubadours" that reached critical mass.
 Similarly, The Guardian writer Laura Snapes cited him as "the godfather of the current crop of singer-songwriters" in 2019, stating that Sheeran inspired "troubadours" to enter the music charts, and marked "the calcification of the everyman male pop star", and the end of record labels marketing them "exclusively to teenage girls and their mums".
 Billboard writer Jason Lipshutz noticed that his appeal and performance style had influenced up-and-coming soloists, impacting "a significant number of pop artists who crave his type of singular success".
 The Financial Times considered that the scale of Sheeran's commercial accomplishments has "broken through to such a wide and lucrative extent, far beyond the achievements of any of the other singer-songwriters in the market" in the UK.